 Likely given to the highly displayed area on the body, it comes as no surprise that arms are one of the top places we see removals.
 We’ve had clients say they want to remove tattoos because “they don’t feel comfortable wearing a T-shirt” or even a bathing suit at the beach with their ink exposed.
 It’s likely we’ll see much more subtle tattoos rise in popularity as people feel more empowered in the choice to show their ink or conceal it.

 The majority of tattoos removed were in black ink

-Black ink is the most commonly used colour in tattooing, which means there are simply more black tattoos out there.
-As a result, a higher percentage of black tattoos are removed compared to tattoos of other colours.
+Black ink is the most commonly used color in tattooing, which means there are simply more black tattoos out there.
+As a result, a higher percentage of black tattoos are removed compared to tattoos of other colors.

 Publish Date in article